Posts

 Image

 This 1966 Chevrolet Nova Pro-Street Wagon is amazing!
-The car was completely customized,as it started off as a 4-door that was professionally transformed into a 2-door.
+The Nova started life as a 4-door that was professionally transformed into a 2-door.
 The wagon was tubbed to fit giant meats in the rear, then a roll cage was added to keep the body from twisting.
-The award winning paint is a two-toned metallic blue and silver with green and orange painted on pinstripes.
+The award winning paint is a two-tone metallic blue and silver with green and orange painted on pinstripes.
 Powering this Chevy II is a 372 C.I. small block V8 with an 8/71 supercharger from The Blower Shop,and sucking fuel from a pair of Holley Carburetors.
 The exhaust flows through Doug's long tube headers and 3-inch pipes that exit before the rear tires.
 The power is sent to a TCI Turbo 350 3-speed automatic transmission ending at a Dana 60 rear end filled with 3:73 gears.
 The owner states the car only has been driven 1500 miles since being completed .
-The interior features two bucket seats with 3- point saftey harness ,an 8-point roll cage with carbon fiber interior accents, also a tilt stee
+The interior features two bucket seats with 3- point saftey harness and an 8-point roll cage with carbon fiber interior accents, other bits in...

 1976 Pontiac Firebird Pro/Street